For Bevin McCullough, Teaching is Art

 By Ally O'Connor '20

-Senior studio art major takes passion to Palo Alto Art Center, thanks to REAL Program
+Senior student in the Department of Art and Art History takes passion to Palo Alto Art Center, thanks to our CIVA grant.

 For lifelong artist Bevin McCullough ‘19 (Studio Art & English), teaching was not a path she had ever considered until her recent internship opportunity allowed her to share her passion with young students at the Palo Alto Art Center.